- Pull together everyone in your household and make a plan. Walk through your home and inspect all

 one.
 This is especially important when children are permitted to attend “sleepovers”; at friends’; homes.

-• Be fully prepared for a real fire: when a smoke alarm sounds, get out immediately.
+See NFPA’s “Sleepover fire safety for kids” fact sheet. - Be fully prepared for a real fire: when a smoke alarm sounds, get out immediately.
 Residents of high-rise

-• Once you’re out, stay out!
+and apartment buildings may be safer “defending in place”. - Once you’re out, stay out!
 Under no circumstances should you ever go back into a burning building.
 If

 someone is missing, inform the fire department dispatcher when you call.
 Firefighters have the skills and